Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: INTRODUCTION

 Indirect observation of GW from a triple system is also studied by analyzing the cumulative shift of periastron time of a binary pulsar undergoing KL oscillations \citep{Haruka2019}.

-In this paper, we focus on the features of the gravitational waveform generated by the inner binary in a hierarchical triple system and draw comparisons with the isolated binary systems.
-We also discuss the detectable parameter range and observation of such sources by future detectors.
+In this paper, by integrating the equations of motion directly, we analyze the features of the gravitational waves generated in a hierarchical triple system.
+We discuss wider range of parameters, i.e., a triple system of SBHs as well as a SBH binary around SMBH.
+We also analyze models composed of an IMBH as well as a SBH/SMBH.
+We show the waveform and spectra as well as the observability of such sources by future space-based detectors.
+We also draw comparisons with the isolated binary systems.

 The paper is organized as follows: We review the characteristics of the hierarchical structure and KL-mechanism in \S\ref{sec:KL}.
 In section \S\ref{sec:Analytic} , we discuss the constraints on KL oscillations due to relativistic effects.
-In section \S\ref{sec:GRWs}, we recall the fundamentals of Quadrupole formalism and discuss GWs from highly eccentric orbits.
-In section \S\ref{sec:classification} , we classify models and explore parameter space for KL oscillations.
-We show results for GWs and discuss the observation possibility in \S\ref{sec:Results}.
+In section \S\ref{sec:GRWs}, we recall the fundamentals of quadrupole formalism and discuss GWs from highly eccentric orbits.
+In section \S\ref{sec:classification}, we explore parameter space for stable KL oscillations, classifying the cases by the mass ratios.
+We analyze seven models and show the properties of GWs for three typical models in \S\ref{sec:Results}.
+We also discuss the observability of those models.
 The paper is concluded in \S\ref{sec:Conc}.
-In Appendix A, we provide the waveforms from isolated binary systems and hierarchical triple coplanar systems for comparison.
+In Appendix \ref{waveform_IB_CTS}, we provide the waveforms from isolated binary systems and hierarchical triple coplanar systems for comparison.
+We present the characteristic strains for all other models in Appendix \ref{Observability of other models}.